Weighted Pillow for Anxiety

 2. Improved Sleep: Many people find that DPS helps them fall asleep faster and enjoy deeper, more restful sleep by reducing restlessness and nighttime awakenings.

-3. Anxiety Relief: The soothing pressure from DPS can alleviate symptoms of anxiety, promoting a sense of security and tranquility.
+3. Anxiety Relief: The soothing pressure from DPS can alleviate symptoms of anxiety.

 4. Mood Enhancement: DPS is associated with increased serotonin and dopamine production, which can lead to improved mood and a sense of well-being.